LongJourney47/movie-project/README.md

 None required as url's to axios and bulma are already implemented into the <head> tag of the index.html file via https://cdnjs.com/.

 ## Start up
-  input .\index.html into the terminal or if using VScode through there live server extension
+  input .\index.html into the terminal or if using VScode through the live server extension